ntrkien/Image-Loader/README.md

 # Image-Loader
-Choose a folder has *.png file
+Choose a folder has .png, .jpg or .jpeg file